-‘I should have gotten the damn vaccine,’ woman says fiance texted before he died of COVID-19
+‘I should have gotten the damn vaccine,’ woman says fiancé texted before he died of COVID-19

-Micheal Freedy was not opposed to vaccination, his fiancee said.
+Micheal Freedy was not opposed to vaccination, his fiancée said.
 Like many Americans who have yet to get their coronavirus shots, the 39-year-old father just wanted to wait and learn more about how people reacted to the vaccines.

 “All we were doing is waiting one year,” Jessica DuPreez, 37, told The Washington Post on Sunday.